juju/juju-gui/docs/macos-multipass.md

 ### Make the instance discoverable

-- In order to make the instance hostname discoverable from macos, run the following commands:
+- In order to make the instance hostname discoverable from macOS, run the following commands:
 ```shell
 ubuntu exec dev -- sudo apt update